DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 This is where you need to apply your logical and computing side of the brain and reverse engineer how your own brain works.

-I&#39;ve always found the brain fascinating and the more I learned about it, the better I become at understanding how I and others think.
+I've always found the brain fascinating and the more I learned about it, the better I become at understanding how I and others think.

 A good place to start is the [Freakonomics: A Rogue Economist Explores the Hidden Side of Everything](https://www.amazon.co.uk/Freakonomics-Economist-Explores-Hidden-Everything/dp/0141019018) book, which uses economic techniques to answer a number of very interesting questions.

 The [Predictably Irrational: The Hidden Forces That Shape Our Decisions](https://www.amazon.co.uk/Predictably-Irrational-Hidden-Forces-Decisions/dp/0007256531) takes that to another level, where it shows example after example how we are not rational at all in a number of decisions we make everyday

- The best one I&#39;ve read is the [Incognito - The Secret lives of the brain](https://www.amazon.co.uk/Incognito-Secret-Lives-Brain-Canons/dp/1782112464) which not only explains really well how the brain works, it really challenges our understanding of how the brain works.
+ The best one I've read is the [Incognito - The Secret lives of the brain](https://www.amazon.co.uk/Incognito-Secret-Lives-Brain-Canons/dp/1782112464) which not only explains really well how the brain works, it really challenges our understanding of how the brain works.

  **How you think**

  When self analysing how I think (from an engineering point of view), I found that I have two types of thinking techniques.

-   - A slow(ish) type of thinking - where I&#39;m basically taking to myself in my head.
-This is also how I tend to read (I heard the text I&#39;m reading in my head)
+   - A slow(ish) type of thinking - where I'm basically taking to myself in my head.
+This is also how I tend to read (I heard the text I'm reading in my head)
-   - A fast type of thinking - where I &#39;somehow&#39; am making a large number of analysis and decisions, and &#39;know&#39; what I&#39;m thinking without really needing to articulate in my head all the explanations of what I&#39;m doing.
-This is the kind of thinking that one tends to get when in &#39;the Zone&#39; (which is that magical place where ideas &#39;just flow&#39; and we are hyper productive)
+   - A fast type of thinking - where I 'somehow' am making a large number of analysis and decisions, and 'know' what I'm thinking without really needing to articulate in my head all the explanations of what I'm doing.
+This is the kind of thinking that one tends to get when in 'the Zone' (which is that magical place where ideas 'just flow' and we are hyper productive)

-I&#39;ve also found that although my brain is able to hold a large amount of hyperlilnked information (creating a graph of linked data that I&#39;m working on), it is not good at all at multi-tasking (i.e. working on multiple domain problems at the same time).
+I've also found that although my brain is able to hold a large amount of hyperlilnked information (creating a graph of linked data that I'm working on), it is not good at all at multi-tasking (i.e. working on multiple domain problems at the same time).

 This is why is so important to be able to spend concentrated time on a particular topic, since it takes a while to upload all relevant data to the parts of the brain focused on the task at hand.